MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-best-practices-automatic-diagnostic-log-collection.md

 This topic covers best practices for managing automatic diagnostic log collection for Azure Stack.

 ## Collecting logs from multiple Azure Stack systems

-Set up one conatiner for every Azure Stack stamp you want to collect logs from.
-For more information about how to configure the blob container, see [](azure-stack-configure-automatic-diagnostic-log-collection.md).
+Set up one container for every Azure Stack stamp you want to collect logs from.
+For more information about how to configure the blob container, see [Configure automatic Azure Stack diagnostic log collection](azure-stack-configure-automatic-diagnostic-log-collection.md).
 As a best practice, only save diagnostic logs from the same Azure Stack stamp within a single blob container.

 ## Retention policy